rosafilgueira/Spark_EDDIE_TextMining/README.md

 ## Spark Cluster and Driver (Option 1)

 The following PBS job starts a Spark master, Spark workers, and a driver.
-The driver submits a Spark Application/query to the Spark cluster once is running.
+The driver submits automatically a Spark Application/query to the Spark cluster once is running.

   		qsub sparkcluster_and_driver.job